WebOrigami/docs/src/content/framework/intro7.md

 Some notes on the `map` function:

 - Virtual graphs produced by `map` and the other Origami functions are _lazy_.
 They only do work when they need to.
 Unlike a JavaScript [Array map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), the `map` function here doesn't do much work upon invocation — it only does the real work of transformation when someone asks a mapped value.
-In this case, the greeting for a person like Carol is only generated when you actually try to visit that URL.
+In this case, the greeting for a person like Carol is only generated when you actually try to visit that virtual page.
 The `greetings` graph represents _potential_ work.
 - `map` only applies the mapping function to the top-level values of a graph.
 If you want to apply the mapping function to the deep values of a graph, use [mapDeep](/cli/builtins.html#mapDeep) instead to obtain a new, deep graph of transformed values.

 Using maps, you can begin transforming your `team.yaml` data into an About Us site.